Sometimes the best running interval workouts are the ones that can create the least amount of mental resistance.

 5. 10x2minutes hard followed by 1 minute easy

-I find that I can cover about 6 miles or right around a 5 minute per mile pace when I am at my fittest when doing this type of workout.
+I find that I can cover about 6 miles or right around a 5 minute per mile pace when I am at my fittest.

-I aim to get my heart rate up to close to 175 beats per minute on the ‘hard’ segments and drop it slightly to 160-65 beats per minute on the ‘easy’ segments.
+In addition, I aim to get my heart rate up to close to 175 beats per minute on the ‘hard’ segments.
+Lastly, I focus on 160-65 beats per minute on the ‘easy’ segments.

 The ‘easy’ segment is not what I would consider ‘easy’ either.